Information for submitting articles:

 - Title Page: A single title page must accompany the email, containing complete contact information (address, phone number, e-mail address).

 - Manuscript: On the first page of the manuscript, only include the article’s title, being sure not to include the author’s name.
 The journal employs a “blind review” process, meaning that a copy of the article will be sent to reviewers without revealing the author’s name.
 Please include the Works Cited and any Appendices with your manuscript.

 Essays should range between 15-25 pages of double-spaced text in 12 pt.
 Times New Roman font, including all images, endnotes, and Works Cited pages.
 Please note that the 15-page minimum should be 15 pages of written article material.
 Less than 15 pages of written material will be rejected and the author asked to develop the article further and resubmit via the Google Form once these changes have been made.

 For documentation and citation, the Popular Culture Studies Journal follows the Modern Language Association style, as articulated by Joseph Gibaldi and Walter S. Achtert in the paperback MLA Handbook for Writers of Research Papers (New York: MLA), and in The MLA Style Manual (New York: MLA).
 The most current editions of both guides will be the requested editions for use.
 This style calls for a Works Cited list, with parenthetical author/page references in the text.
 This approach reduces the number of notes, which provide further references or explanation.

 For punctuation, capitalization, hyphenation, and other matters of style, follow the MLA Handbook and the MLA Style Manual.
 The most current edition of the guide will be the requested edition for use.
 The Purdue Online Writing Lab provides updated information on this formatting style.

 It is essential for authors to check, correct, and bring manuscripts up-to-date before final submission.
 Authors should verify facts, names of people, places, dates, and source information, and double-check all direct quotations and entries in the Works Cited list.
-As noted above, manuscripts not in MLA style will be returned without review.
+The full style guide used for formatting articles for publication can be found here.